 Heritage Hall and Landers Hall feature community living options which include double rooms, shared community bathrooms, study rooms and public areas for group activities.
 In addition, this year as space allows, and demand requires, the suite style rooms of Barnum Hall will complement the green spaces of our newest residence hall, Ackerman Hall to accommodate First-Year students.

 Western Oregon University offers a variety of living spaces for Upper-Division students to choose from as well.
-As space allows, and demand requires, both upper-division and first-year students will be housed in the suite style rooms of Barnum Hall, and in single and double rooms in the themed communities in our newest hall, Ackerman Hall.
+As space allows, and demand requires, both upper-division and first-year students will be housed in the suite style rooms of Barnum Hall, and in single and double rooms in the themed communities in our “green” hall, Ackerman Hall.
 The Arbor Park Apartments (Cedar, Noble and Spruce Halls) round out the list of halls that are generally used to accommodate upper-division residents.
-The upper-division halls are coeducational, they house 70 to 300 residents, and are managed by a full-time professional Resident Director, and a staff of Resident Assistants.
+The upper-division halls are coeducational, they house 70 to 300 residents, and are managed by a full-time professional Resident Director or Area Director, and a staff of Resident Assistants.

 Whether you are a first-year student excited for your first experiences “away” at college, or an upper-division student looking ahead to graduation and beyond, living on campus has a LOT to offer in terms of safety, convenience, social interaction and value.